daviddurston/Godot-4-HeightmapGenerator/README.md

 2. Open the scene you wish to generate a heightmap for
 3. Add a new Heightmap Generator node to the scene.
 You will notice 2 child nodes, a Floor and a Ceiling, both mesh planes.
 4. Move the Floor plane to the lowest point in your scene.
+This does NOT need to be vertically aligned with Ceiling, it is only use as a depth marker.
 5. Move the Ceiling plane to the highest point in your scene.
 6. Resize the Ceiling plane using the mesh's size properties or by scaling it.
 Note that both the size (x and y) and scale (x and z) must be square, since